 18. Ousmane Dembele (Barcelona)

 Dembele isn’t the first footballer to spend his spare time playing video games, but not many of his peers have been reprimanded for doing so excessively.
-Reports in Spain claimed that the winger missed a training session this season due to his late-night gaming antics, while he has also been criticised for his attitude more generally.
+Reports in Spain claimed that the winger missed a training session last season due to his late-night gaming antics, while he has also been criticised for his attitude more generally.

 17. Serge Gnabry (Bayern Munich)

 Remember when Gnabry couldn’t get a game for Tony Pulis’ West Brom?
 That probably says about manager than it does player, but many Arsenal supporters probably didn’t expect the German to become a key player for Bayern Munich three years after he left the Emirates Stadium for Werder Bremen.